gmc-code/PC-microbit-micropython/docs/microbit_definitions/functions_2.rst

                 .. tab-item:: Q1

-                    Write a function called ``player_health`` with 2 default parameters for their user_name and their game health status and display an example using it.
+                    Write a function called ``player_health`` with 2 default parameters for their user_name and their game health status and display an example using the defaults and and example passing values.

                     .. code-block:: python